abdshomad/slides-ai/prd/07_enhancements.md

 *   **Expanded Image Sourcing:** Integrate directly with royalty-free image APIs like Unsplash and Pexels to provide a wider, more curated selection of high-quality visual assets.

 ### Next Enhancement Candidates

-*   **Hide "Editable Outline" section:** The editable outline text area could be hidden by default to simplify the UI, and only shown when requested by the user.
-*   **Visual Content Tone Selection:** Enhance the "Choose a Content Tone" selector with icons or thumbnail previews to better communicate the style of each tone.
-*   **Hide Export Slide Button:** The individual slide export button could be moved or hidden to streamline the UI.
-*   **Grouped Slide Actions:** All actions on an individual slide should be grouped into a single dropdown action button to reduce clutter.